dernorberto/confluenceDumpWithPython/README.md

 1. `confluenceExportHTMLrequestsByLabel.py`: download a set of pages based on one (or more) page Labels.
 2. `confluenceExportHTMLrequestsSingle.py`: download a single page by supplying the page ID as an argument.
 3. `confluenceExportHTMLrequestsPagePropertiesReport.py`: download page properties and all the pages in the report by supplying the page ID as an argument.
+4. `confluenceExportHTMLrequestsPagesInSpace.py`: download all pages from a space.

 For CSS Styling, it uses the `site.css` from Confluence that can be obtained by using the Workaround described in: https://jira.atlassian.com/browse/CONFSERVER-40907
 The 'site.css' file included with HTML exports is not as complete as the one above.